Hardest Solitaire Games by Win Rate

 Win rate: ~14% | Difficulty: 4/5 | Time: 15 minutes

-Seahaven Towers is a FreeCell variant created in 1988.
-It looks like FreeCell — tableau columns, four free cells above, foundations waiting for Aces.
-The win rate tells you something is different: FreeCell wins 99% of deals, Seahaven Towers wins 14%.
+Seahaven Towers is a FreeCell variant from 1988.
+It looks like FreeCell.
+Yet the win rate tells the real story: FreeCell wins 99% of deals.
+Seahaven Towers wins 14%.

-Two changes make the difference.
-First, tableau sequences must build same-suit descending, not alternating colors.
-Second, empty columns may only be filled by a King.
+Two changes create this gap.
+First, tableau sequences build same-suit descending, not alternating colors.
+Second, empty columns accept only Kings.
 In FreeCell, clearing a column creates flexible workspace for any card.
-In Seahaven Towers, clearing a column is only useful if you have a King ready to plant there.
-An empty column without a nearby King is a wasted effort.
+In Seahaven Towers, it is only useful if you have a King ready.
+An empty column without a nearby King is wasted effort.

-The game also starts with two cards already occupying two of the four free cells.
-You begin with less buffer than FreeCell before making a single move.
+Additionally, the game starts with two cards already occupying two of the four free cells.
+You begin with less buffer than FreeCell from the start.

-These constraints combine to make sequences far harder to rearrange.
-Cards that would flow easily in FreeCell sit stuck because their only valid destination is three moves away under the wrong-suit restriction.
+These constraints combine to lock sequences.
+Cards that flow easily in FreeCell sit stuck.
+Their only valid destination is three moves away under the wrong-suit restriction.

 The one strategy tip: Never clear a tableau column without a specific King identified to fill it.
 "I'll figure out the King once the column is open" is the most common losing pattern in Seahaven Towers.
 Identify the King first, plan the route to extract it, then clear the column.